zerty/Wuxiaworld-to-epub/README.md

 # Installation and Runing
  * Download or clone the package
+ * you also need to have Chrome installed
  * run `pip install -r requirements.txt`
  * edit the main.py file `__main__` to select the novels you need, each novel is identified to the last part of the corresponding url, for example https://www.wuxiaworld.com/novel/archfiend become archfiend
  * run `python main.py`